Volunteer program in Kenya for interns and learners

 We welcome interns, volunteers, and those individuals or organizations interested in helping carry out the mission of the foundation to work with us and work with the rural communities in need.
-We normally have our programs set up in the course of Mondays to Fridays where each day’s activity depends on the days’ schedule.
+Normally, we have our programs set up over the course of Mondays to Fridays where each day’s activity depends on the day’s schedule.
 Our approach allows our volunteers to have the freedom of choosing a project to build on and advance it to a self-sustainable stage.

 How many volunteers could you host?

 All year long

 How many hours of help per day?

 How many days of help per week?

 5 days per week – 2 days off

 After your successful volunteering with us, you are awarded a certificate of participation and a recommendation letter for your profile upgrading purposes.
 As an award-winning solution to the community, we have had qualified staff to delegate the duties and they are committed and dedicated to serving the community with minimal supervision.